jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-report-Module-is-unknown.md

 When it fails to log in via the servers's administrator account and password

-1. Log in to the Linux Virtual Machines via vnc.
+1. Log in to the Linux VMs via vnc.

 2. Execute the cat filename command to view the PAM configuration files, such as cat /etc/pam.d/login and cat /etc/pam.d/system-auth.